Spinal stenosis FAQ — frequently asked questions

 Q: Where does spinal stenosis occur?

 A: Spinal stenosis can occur in any region of the spine, from the upper (cervical) to the middle (thoracic) or lower (lumbar).
 However, it is most commonly found in the lumbar spine.

 A: Upon diagnosis, spinal stenosis is usually treated with a course of conservative treatments such as physical therapy, medication, therapeutic massage and lifestyle changes like posture correction or quitting smoking.
 The goal is to manage symptoms and promote long-term spine health while the progress of the condition is monitored.

 Q: I have exhausted conservative treatment options.
 Who and where do I turn to next to understand my symptoms and get relief from my pain?

-A: If you have been through weeks or months of treatment without finding necessary relief to return to a satisfying quality of life, we can help you explore our minimally invasive spine surgery options.
+A: If you have been through weeks or months of treatment without finding necessary relief to return to a satisfying quality of life, surgery can become a serious consideration.